Kansas shooting survivor recalls deadly night at the bar

 But coupled with the support he has received, the events of the past week still prove unsettling.

-"I still feel this this is not reality' he said.
+"I still feel this this is not reality," he said.
 "It's still not sunk in.
 I still don't want to believe what's happening."